linmx0130/PaperNotes/notes.md

+### Semi-supervised Knowledge Transfer for Deep Learning from Private Training Data
+* Authors: Nicolas Papernot, Martin Abadi, Ulfar Elingsson, Ian Goodfellow, Kunal Talwar
+* Index: ICLR 2017
+* Reading date: 24/04/2017
+* Categories: Machine Learning
+* Tag: Privacy-preserving Learning

+This paper introduce Private Aggregation of Teacher Ensembles, a privacy-preserving learning methods.
+The framework is to train an ensemble of teacher models on the sensitive data and use the teacher models as an interface for student models.
+The training of student model is possible to access the knowledge of sensitive data without touching them.

+A GAN-based semi-supervised learning model is used as the student model.
+By the theoretical inductions and experiments, the authors show that the proposed method achieve high performance with good protection of sensitive data.

 ### Improved Techniques for Training GANs
 * Authors: Tim Salimans, Ian Goodfellow, Wojciech Zaremba, Vicki, Cheung, Alec Radford, Xi Chen
 * Index: arXiv 1606.03498